carbonplan/maps/README.md

 ## example

 Here's a simple map that renders a global temperature dataset.
-The underyling dataset is a version of the [`WorldClim`](https://www.worldclim.org/data/worldclim21.html) dataset stored as a `zarr` pyramid with 5 levels of increasing resolution.
+The underyling dataset is a version of [`WorldClim`](https://www.worldclim.org/data/worldclim21.html) stored as a `zarr` pyramid with 5 levels of increasing resolution.

 ```js
 import { Canvas, Raster } from '@carbonplan/maps'